On a thermodynamically consistent diffuse interface model for incompressible two-phase flows with unmatched densities: Energy equality and Lyapunov stability: Introduction

 \subsection{Global strong solutions and Lyapunov stability of steady states}

 Since the AGG model \eqref{AGG}--\eqref{BC-IC} contains the Navier--Stokes equations driven by a capillary force term as a subsystem, it is natural to expect that the existence and uniqueness of a global strong solution can only be obtained under suitable smallness assumptions on the initial data, e.g., near a certain equilibrium.
-In \cite{ZhouDX}, the author established the existence, uniqueness, and long-time behavior of global strong solutions of the ``Model H'' with singular potentials (including \eqref{FH}) in three dimensions.
-Recently in \cite{HeWu2024}, the authors analyzed a more complicated model for incompressible two-phase flows with matched densities, in which mechanisms of chemotaxis, active transport, and reaction rate are taken into account.
+For the ``Model H'' with a singular potential $\Psi$ in three dimensions, the stability of local minimizers of the total energy was established in \cite{ZhouDX,Abels2009} via different methods both essentially based on the {\L}ojasiewicz--Simon approach \cite{LinLiu,LS83}, see also \cite{ZWH} for the case with a regular potential.
+In the recent work \cite{HeWu2024}, the authors analyzed a more complicated model for incompressible two-phase flows with matched densities, in which mechanisms of chemotaxis, active transport, and reaction rate are taken into account.
 They proved the existence and uniqueness of global strong solutions subject to suitably small initial data, which also implies the Lyapunov stability of an energy minimizing equilibrium.
 Concerning the AGG model \eqref{AGG}--\eqref{BC-IC}, the existence of strong solutions is more challenging due to difficulties from the unmatched densities, even with constant coefficients $a,b$.
 In \cite{Gior21}, the author established the existence and uniqueness of strong solutions in the two-dimensional case, locally in time for bounded domains and globally in time in the case of periodic boundary conditions.
 Subsequently, \cite{Gior22} extended the local well-posedness result to the three-dimensional case.
 The global well-posedness in any generic two-dimensional bounded domain was established in \cite{AbelsGarckeGiorgini}.

 Building on recent progress \cite{CGGS} concerning the Cahn--Hilliard equation with a non-constant gradient energy coefficient $a$ and a non-degenerate mobility $b$, we establish the existence and uniqueness of global strong solutions to the hydrodynamic problem \eqref{AGG}--\eqref{BC-IC} in three dimensions in a general setting, provided that the initial velocity $\mathbf{v}_0$ is sufficiently small and the initial phase-field variable $\varphi_0$ is a small perturbation of a local minimizer $\varphi_\ast$ of the free energy $E_{\mm{free}}$.
 Hence, the Lyapunov stability of the corresponding equilibrium follows.
 The result is summarized in Theorem \ref{global-strong}.